nadigerdivya/Interview_Questions/README.md

     - Task estimations - Planning poker?
     - What is Scrum?
 6. Testing
-    - How Unit testing id done?
+    - How Unit testing is done?
     -  What is Jest?
 How to include and work on it?
     -  What is TDD?
 7. How do you check code quality?
 8. What is minification?
 What is minified version?
 Why it is required?
 How it is minified?
 9. Rate yourself for React out of 10?